ThorstenDoherr/searchengine/SE/searchengine.md

 [[exportmeta]](#exportmeta)

 #### File>Command
 The command window allows to manage SearchEngine script files by specifying them in the file selection field.
 The can be loaded or saved using the corresponding buttons.
 A loaded script can be edited in the main command area.
-By changing the file name it is possible to save the script under a different name.
-By starting with a fresh command area and a new file name a new script can be created.
+It is possible to save the script under a different name by changing the file name before clicking the save button or use the shortcut key combo \(**ctrl+s**\).
+To create a new script, open a fresh command window and enter a new file name that will be used to save the script.
 The file searchengine.log is reserved for the SearchEngine reporting and cannot be overwritten.
 Still, this file can be opened in the command window as a template for scripts and saved under a different name.
 To execute commands in the script, you have to select them with the mouse or with shift plus cursor keys and press the "Run" button or the shortcut key combo \(**ctrl + enter**\).
 Any command that is marked, even only partially, will be executed.
 The command area will switch to the execution area where you can observe the progression of the select script commands and their output.
 To switch between the command and the execution area without performing any actions make sure that nothing is selected in the command area by simply clicking into it or moving the cursor without the shift key.
 The command area behaves like any other editor in that regard.
 To execute a complete script you have to mark all lines, which can be achieved the fastest with the \(**ctrl + a**\) key combination.

 You can access this help document with the <b>help</b> command.
 By specifying a header only the corresponding section will be shown in the execution window.
 By clicking on links, which are enclosed in \[brackets\], referenced sections will be displayed.